system-er/Godot3DInterpreter/README.md

 # Last changes:
 - start parser as thread, now changing scene is possible. new command SLEEP, see example lasershow.g3i.
 - Valk made changes, thank you for the work!
-- added a semanticanalyser that scans at start for missing variabledeclarations (should be tested...)
+- added a window for commanderoutput
-    example: PRINT :X -> semanticanalyser: ERROR: missing variabledeclaration variable: X